adamgordonbell/password_generator/article.md

     app.run(debug=False, port=int(os.getenv("PORT", default="5000")))
 ```

-With that, I can link my project by running `railway link` and then `railway up` in that command line to start my build and deployment.
+With that, I can link my project by running `railway link` and then `railway up` in the command line to start my build and deployment.

 After watching the successful nixpack build and then deploy, I visit the provided URL ( passwordgenerator-production-11d0.up.railway.app) and get a 500 error.

 Thankfully, Railway comes with a log monitoring tab, and there I see this:

 ```
-psycopg2.OperationalError: FATAL:  database "your_database_name" does not exist
+psycopg2.OperationalError: FATAL:  database "*******" does not exist
 ```

 Oh yeah, the database!
 I need to set that up.

 #### Configuring the database

-Railway makes it easy to provision a PostgreSQL database, by dragging it into the design surface of project.
+Railway makes it easy to provision a PostgreSQL database, by dragging it into the design surface of the project.
 Once I do that, I can see it exposes several ENVs for `PGHOST` and so on.
 Then, I can add these to my Flask app.

 <div style="display: flex; justify-content: space-between;">
     <img src="https://i.imgur.com/eqfK2jS.png" alt="Railway Database Setup" width="48%">